enginmanap/limonEngine-docs/docs/ExtendingByAPI/CPPAPIUsage.rst

 Possible values:

 * MODEL: Lists the models in the map.
-Uses variable type LONG, sets handle id.
+Uses value type LONG, sets world object ID.
-* ANIMATION: Lists the custon animations loaded in the map.
-Uses variable type LONG, sets handle id.
+* ANIMATION: Lists the custom animations loaded in the map.
+Uses value type LONG, sets animation index.
+Stale indices (animation removed after save) are detected and reset on load.
-* SWITCH: Renders tick box.
-Uses variable type BOOLEAN, sets is ticked.
+* SWITCH: Renders a checkbox.
+Uses value type BOOLEAN, sets whether it is ticked.
-* FREE_TEXT: Renders input box.
-Uses variable type STRING.
-Sets the input text.
+* FREE_TEXT: Renders a text input box.
+Uses value type STRING.
+Sets the entered text.
-* TRIGGER: Lists the trigger volumes in the map, and selector for "first enter", "enter", "exit".
-Uses variable type LONG_ARRAY, sets handle id, and selected trigger. for details refer to :ref:`Trigger Object Editor`
+* TRIGGER: Lists the trigger volumes in the map with a selector for "First Enter", "Enter", or "Exit".
+Uses value type LONG_ARRAY; ``longValues[1]`` holds the trigger world object ID and ``longValues[2]`` holds the event (1=First Enter, 2=Enter, 3=Exit).
+Stale IDs (trigger removed after save) are detected and reset.
+For details see :ref:`Trigger Object Editor`.
 * GUI_TEXT: Lists the GUI Text elements in the map.
-Uses variable type LONG, sets handle id
+Uses value type LONG, sets world object ID.
+* FREE_NUMBER: Renders a number input.
+Uses value type LONG (integer drag) or DOUBLE (decimal input box, full double precision).
+Set *valueType* explicitly to choose.
-* FREE_NUMBER: Renders input box for number.
-Uses variable type LONG.
-Sets the number entered.
+* COORDINATE: Renders three drag-float fields for X, Y, Z. Uses value type VEC4; the ``w`` component is not edited.
-* COORDINATE: Used to pass 3D vectors.
-Editor doesn't handle this type.
-* TRANSFORM: Used to pass 4x4 Transformation matrix.
-Editor doesn't handle this type.
-* MULTI_SELECT: Renders combobox.
-In a request, same description and multi select parameters are grouped to build the combobox.
-First of this group is the selected object.
-Selected object should be repeated at its desired position.
-Ex: "apple, banana, apple, grape" values will render "banana, apple, grape" combobox with apple selected.
+* TRANSFORM: Renders nine drag-float fields for position (X/Y/Z), rotation in degrees (X/Y/Z), and scale (X/Y/Z).
+Uses value type MAT4; composes and decomposes the matrix automatically.
+* MULTI_SELECT: Renders a combobox.
+Parameters sharing the same description and MULTI_SELECT type are grouped into one combo.
+The first entry holds the currently selected string value; subsequent entries are the available options.
+Use ``LimonAPI::buildMultiSelect()`` to construct this group correctly.
+* LIGHT: Lists the lights in the map.
+Uses value type LONG, sets world object ID.
+Stale IDs are detected and reset.
+* SOUND: Lists the sounds in the map.
+Uses value type LONG, sets world object ID.
+Stale IDs are detected and reset.
+* CAMERA_RIG: Lists the camera rigs in the map.
+Uses value type LONG, sets world object ID.
+Stale IDs are detected and reset.

 ValueTypes Enum
 ===============

-Used to determine how to handle Value union. *valueType* variable keeps the value.
+Used to determine how to handle the Value union.
+The *valueType* variable keeps the value.
+In most cases the correct value type is implied by the request type — see the list above.

 Possible values:

-* STRING
-* DOUBLE
-* LONG
-* LONG_ARRAY
-* FLOAT_ARRAY
-* BOOLEAN
-* VEC4
-* MAT4
+* STRING: Used by FREE_TEXT and MULTI_SELECT.
+* DOUBLE: Used by FREE_NUMBER for full-precision decimal values.
+* LONG: Used by MODEL, ANIMATION, GUI_TEXT, LIGHT, SOUND, CAMERA_RIG, and FREE_NUMBER for integer values.
+* LONG_ARRAY: Used by TRIGGER. ``longValues[0]`` is the count (always 3), ``longValues[1]`` is the trigger ID, ``longValues[2]`` is the event selector.
+* BOOLEAN: Used by SWITCH.
+* VEC4: Used by COORDINATE.
+Fields ``x``, ``y``, ``z`` are edited; ``w`` is left unchanged.
+* MAT4: Used by TRANSFORM.
+Edited as decomposed position/rotation/scale and recomposed automatically.

 Description String
 ==================